gdiaz384/py3TranslateLLM/README.md

 - [fairseq](//github.com/facebookresearch/fairseq) is a library released by Facebook/Meta for data training.
     - Sugoi NMT is a wrapper for fairseq that comes preconfigured with a Japanese->English dictionary.
     - To install and use fairseq outside of Jpn->Eng translation, refer to fairseq's [documentation](//fairseq.readthedocs.io/en/latest) and obtain an appropriately trained model.
-- Sugoi NMT, a wrapper for fairseq that only does Jpn->Eng translation, requires Sugoi Translator which is part of the [Sugoi Toolkit](//sugoitoolkit.com).
+- Sugoi NMT, a wrapper for fairseq that only does Jpn->Eng translation, requires Sugoi Offline Translator which is part of the [Sugoi Toolkit](//sugoitoolkit.com).
     - DL: [here](//www.patreon.com/mingshiba/about) or [here](//archive.org/search?query=Sugoi+Toolkit).
     - Reccomended: Remove some of the included spyware.
         - Open: `Sugoi-Translator-Toolkit\Code\backendServer\Program-Backend\Sugoi-Japanese-Translator\main.js`